 - 15% is based on length of credit.
-Good credit habits over a long period of time raise your score. - 10% is based on new credit.
+Good credit habits over a long period of time raise your score - 10% is based on new credit.
 Opening new credit cards (this includes retail credit cards) has a short-term negative effect on your score, so don't open a whole bunch at once! - 10% is based on mix of credit.
 Having a combination of different types of credit (like revolving credit and installment loans) boosts this part of your score.
 Credit cards are considered revolving credit, and things like car loans and mortgages are installment loans.

 Curious about your credit report?
-You are entitled to one free credit report per year from each of the major credit bureaus.
-Spacing out your credit report requests allows you to check on your credit every four months or so.
+You are entitled to free weekly credit reports from each of the major credit bureaus.
+Set seasonal calendar reminders so you can remember to check on your credit report throughout the year.
 Request yours online by visiting annualcreditreport.com.